 AS9100 in Detail:

-What is the New Annex SL Platform?
+What is the Annex L Platform?

-Annex SL is a new management system format that helps streamline creation of new standards, and make implementing multiple standards within one organization easier.
+Annex L (originally called Annex SL, then renamed in 2019 as Annex L) is a new management system format that helps streamline the creation of new standards and make implementing multiple standards within one organization easier.

 It replaces ISO’s Guide 83, which provided a base structure and standardized text for management system standards (MSS).
-Guide 83 started to address complaints that many have when integrating current MSS like ISO 9001, ISO 14001 and ISO 27001.
+Guide 83 started to address complaints that many have when integrating current MSS like ISO 9001, ISO 14001, and ISO 27001.
 While these standards have common elements, they are described and organized differently, making it difficult for organizations to implement multiple standards.

-Annex SL solves the problem of potential redundancy in basic structure for companies wishing to deploy multiple standards.
+Annex L solves the problem of potential redundancy in basic structure for companies wishing to deploy multiple standards.
 It requires that a time/effort-saving common structure be used for recurring quality management standard elements.
 But it allows more specifics to be added for a given area of expertise, i.e. environmental or health and safety.

-Who Created Annex SL?
+Who Created Annex L?

-Annex SL is a product of the ISO Technical Management Board’s (TMB) Joint Technical Coordination Group (JTCG).
+Annex L is a product of the ISO Technical Management Board’s (TMB) Joint Technical Coordination Group (JTCG).
 The TMB is charged with managing the technical processes associated with implementing new technical standards.
 This includes the rules which govern standards creation, checking how the process is working, and managing the technical committees which construct the standards.
 The JTCG reports to the TMB and specifically manages the activities associated with creating and implementing an MSS.
 One of its main tasks is to ensure that the input from the various technical committees associated with each standard are represented in the resulting MSS of a given area (i.e. environmental, aerospace, etc.)

-Why is Annex SL Being Implemented In Standards Like ISO 9001:2015?
+Why is Annex L Being Implemented In Standards Like ISO 9001:2015?

-Annex SL will save any organization seeking to adopt MSS time and cost.
-Because standards such as ISO 9001 and ISO 14001 have similar intents but different structures, text and terminology, they are more difficult to implement together.
+Annex L will save any organization seeking to adopt MSS time and cost.
+Because standards such as ISO 9001 and ISO 14001 have similar intents but different structures, text, and terminology, they are more difficult to implement together.
 And while there are tools such as our own integrated standards documentation* (which helps eliminate this duplication effort by creating an Integrated Management System or IMS), there has been a call to streamline the certification process for multiple standards adoption.
 In addition, there is an opportunity for ISO to infuse new concepts across multiple MSS.
-These concepts include enfranchising customers, suppliers and impacted communities into the quality process; the shift toward service-oriented businesses; and the extension of digital aids to serve what are often geographically and organizationally dispersed workgroups.
+These concepts include enfranchising customers, suppliers, and impacted communities into the quality process; the shift toward service-oriented businesses; and the extension of digital aids to serve what are often geographically and organizationally dispersed workgroups.

-A Combined Management System combines two more standards from the same discipline into one. (example: ISO 9001, AS9100) Companies visiting our IMS website Integrated-Standards.com often request combinations of standards such as:
+A Combined Management System combines two more standards from the same discipline into one.
+(Example: ISO 9001, AS9100) Companies visiting our IMS website Integrated-Standards.com often request combinations of standards such as:

-- Quality Management
+- Quality Management System

-- ISO 9001 (General Quality Management Systems
+- ISO 9001 (General Quality)

 - ISO 13485 (Medical Devices)

-- TS 16949 (Automotive)
+- IATF 16949 (Automotive)

-- AS9100 (Aircraft, Space & Defense))Environmental Management
+- AS9100 (Aircraft, Space & Defense)

-- ISO 14001 (Environmental Management Systems)
+- ISO 14001 (Environmental)

-- Safety Management
+- Safety Management System

 Rather than just creating parallel systems, true integration means that similar processes are implemented without duplication or confusion.
 IMS elements that exist in each system are treated as common resources.
-They are defined, deployed and managed in the same manner and do not have to deal with multiple, often slightly different interpretations of their roles in executing each standard.
-Annex SL should make creation of an IMS much easier.
+They are defined, deployed, and managed in the same manner and do not have to deal with multiple, often slightly different interpretations of their roles in executing each standard.
+Annex L should make the creation of an IMS much easier.

-Annex SL: Features/Benefits
+Annex L: Features/Benefits